TEAM CAPTAINS QUALIFICATIONS AND RESPONSIBILITIES

 TO ALL CAPTAINS:

 Congratulations on being chosen a Captain for the Lopatcong Swim Team!
-Below please find a list of qualifications and responsibilities.
-We will be reviewing your responsibilities together.
+Start by reviewing your listed responsibilities. :)

 Therefore, it is very important that you communicate with the other team captains and work closely with them.
 As the captains you all must represent the highest qualities of our team, such as, sportsmanship, positive attitude, strong work ethic, responsibility, competitiveness, and a highly developed sense of team play.
 ALL of you must put your personal feelings aside and do what is best for the team, ALWAYS.
 Swim teams tend to operate like large families, and it is your responsibility to look after our younger swimmers, and to make sure every swimmer (no matter the age or experience) feels like they are part of the team.
 You set the tone for our team.
 When the captains offer encouragement, team spirit, and a willingness to work hard, the team will follow suit, and we will all have a successful year.